 CMS should continue to enhance the MIPS performance feedback based on their user research findings.
-HHS should also explore an open API approach to integrate these feedback reports and supporting data with health IT.
+HHS should also explore a secure standards-based API approach to integrate these feedback reports and supporting data with health IT.
 If health IT can support a consistent, integrated feedback loop, it could reduce burdens related to program participation and improve overall quality and patient care.

-Strategy 2: Leverage health IT functionality to reduce administrative and financial burdens associated with quality and EHR reporting programs.
+[EHR] Strategy 2: Leverage health IT functionality to reduce administrative and financial burdens associated with quality and EHR reporting programs.

-Recommendation 1: Recognize industry-approved best practices for data mapping to improve data accuracy and reduce administrative and financial burdens associated with health IT reporting.
+[EHR Strat 2] Recommendation 1: Recognize industry-approved best practices for data mapping to improve data accuracy and reduce administrative and financial burdens associated with health IT reporting.